octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 3_deploy_counter.js
 ```

-A migration defines:
+A migration script defines:

-* the initial storage
+* the initial storage of the smart contract(s)
-* the contract deployment steps: order, networks, accounts
+* the contract deployment steps: the order of deployment of smart contracts, networks, accounts

+These migration scripts are used the same way when you deploy your contracts for the first time and when you update your deployed smart contracts.
 #### Importing the smart contract to deploy

 The first step is to specify which smart contract is to be deployed: